-If you’re a resident of The United States, you should apply for visa Subclass 462.
+See the above list to see if your country is eligible for a Working Holiday Maker visa.
 Get detailed information on the requirements for this visa as well as instructions on how to apply here.

 A Working Holiday Visa (Subclass 417) and Work and Holiday visa (Subclass 462) can generally be issued in around six days.
 Second Working Holiday visas take around 14-21 days to process.
 Processing times may be affected by factors such as the completeness of applications lodged and additional checks performed by visa processing officers, such as those relating to health and character.